Despite being highly susceptible to fluctuations in the global economy, the hospitality sector has continued to grow over the past 5 years.

 With the projected national industry revenue expected to exceed $200 billion, the sector is symbolized by high competition with every hotel chain in a pursuit to grow its market share.

-This, in turn, has led to an increased integration of advanced software and tools, such as Hotel CRMS and venue management systems to help hotel sales managers leverage new channels and use advanced marketing strategies to acquire leads.
+This, in turn, has led to an increased integration of advanced software and tools, such as Hotel CRMS and venue management systems to help hotel sales managers leverage new channels and use advanced marketing strategies to acquire leads and increase group sales.

 Here’s how you can utilize the latest marketing techniques to get an edge over your competition.